 Creating Hive replication policy

-Before you create a Hive replication policy, you must ensure that the required Ranger policy is set in Ranger.
+Before you create a Hive replication policy in CDP Public Cloud Replication Manager, you must ensure that the prerequisites are complete and the required Ranger policy is set in Ranger.

 Alternatively, you can also use CDP CLI commands to create Hive replication policies.
 The CDP CLI commands for Replication Manager are under the replicationmanager CDP CLI option.
 For more information, see CDP CLI for Replication Manager.